Porter Robinson: 2014–2019: Worlds and Virtual Self

-2020–present: Nurture
+2020–2023: Nurture

 On January 28, 2020, Robinson's social media announced his second album, Nurture, and the release of the first single, "Get Your Wish", with a music video, for January 29, 2020, along with a 52-second teaser.
 The song features vocals that are artificially pitched up to sound childlike, an effect found in numerous songs in the full album.

 On March 10, 2020, Robinson released the second single on his album, titled "Something Comforting".
 A music video was released on March 25, 2020.
 In an interview, Robinson states that the song began at the peak of his creative drought and depression in 2015 and 2016, and that this was the first song he knew he liked and wanted to keep on the album.
+On May 9, 2020, Robinson teamed up with the Recording Academy, and donated $115,000 to MusiCares COVID-19 Relief Fund using money raised by his online Secret Sky Music Festival.
+During the event, he unveiled a new song from his upcoming album, "Look at the Sky".
+The song was later announced to be the fourth single from Nurture.

 On July 14, 2020, one day before his twenty-eighth birthday, Robinson announced that Nurture was on hold, but the album's rollout would resume the following day.
 The next day, the Anamanaguchi remix of "Get Your Wish" was released, and a week later, he released his own remix under the name DJ Not Porter Robinson.
 On August 12, 2020, the sixth anniversary of the release of his Worlds album, Robinson uploaded a live edit of his song "Shepherdess", which was played during his Worlds Live shows.
 Additionally, he announced that on the tenth anniversary of the album's release, the song "Hollowheart" will be released.
 The song was supposed to be on the Worlds album but was submitted too late.